kevin-waran/ChatAPI/README.md

 - **Create Chat Rooms**: Users can create chat rooms with unique names.
 - **Join Chat Rooms**: Users can join existing chat rooms to participate in conversations.
-- **Send Messages**: Once in a chat room, users can send messages to communicate with others in real time.
+- **Send Messages**: Once in a chat room, users can send messages to communicate with others in real-time.

 - **Java**: The application is developed using Java, providing a robust and scalable backend.
 - **Sockets**: CHATAPI utilizes sockets for network communication between clients and the server, enabling real-time messaging.